Course offer in English

 - Nursing Programme (Howest Bruges)

 - Migration and Refugees.
-English-taught semester Social Work NEW (Howest Bruges)
+English-taught semester Social Work (Howest Bruges)

 - Realisation in Product Design (Howest Kortrijk)